 The “config” folder is empty.
 Suppose you want to delete the folder “config” in your current working directory.
 You could do so using this command:

-ls to see the contents of our current folder, the following is returned:
+If we run ls to see the contents of our current folder, our command returns:

-You can see that the “config” directory has been deleted.
+You can see that the “config” directory no longer exists.
 It’s important to note that you cannot use rmdir to delete a directory that contains a file.
 If our “config” directory contained a file, the following error would have been returned:

 rmdir: config/: Directory not empty